cdmugn/DataViz_Final_Project/updates.md

 3/28: after-class

 Added the title above the table that changes with the city choice.
 Realized it may serve me to leave both lollipop plots or I could make them one where user changes the x, I have not decided.
 The next step is for me to solve the zooming with input problem.
 I think that needs to be solved.

+3/30: beginning of class

+Made my leaflet zoom to the input the user picks!
+I had to spend hours troubleshooting and trying things but I got it.